 Walk down the streets of Melbourne, Sydney or Perth and you might be surprised to bump into some familiar faces—a classmate from primary school, perhaps, or a distant uncle.

 That’s because Australia is crawling with Singaporeans.
 It’s one of the most popular destinations for Singaporeans looking to get a university degree abroad, and many stay on to look for jobs and later migrate permanently.
 Poly students are also often able to benefit from shaving a year or two off their degree courses in Australia.

-In 2016, there were 8,000 Singaporeans studying in Australia, a number that looks set to rise further.
+In 2018, there were almost 10,000 Singaporeans studying in Australia, a number that looks set to rise further now that the worst of Miss Rona is over.
 So, if your child is considering a university education in Australia, how much cash must you be prepared to shell out?

 Let’s look at the costs of studying in Melbourne, one of the most popular destinations for Singaporean students.
 Melbourne is generally more expensive than Sydney and cheaper than Perth in terms of cost of living.

 There is no nice way to say this: be prepared to bleed your soul dry paying for an Australian university education.
 International students are a huge revenue source for Australian universities, and they’ve been taking full advantage of it by hiking up their fees outrageously over the years.

 Let’s take a look at the annual tuition fees of six major universities in Melbourne—if you’re Singaporean, there’s a high chance your child will be considering one of these six.

 In 2022, the Singaporean dollar is almost on par with the Australian currency (currently AUD $1 = SGD $0.99), so going to Australian to study may not be that much more expensive than studying in Singapore, living costs and air fares aside.

 |Monash University||From AUD $30,450